BeeGroup-cimne/beedis/README.md

 - import the library
 ```
-from datadis import datadis, ENDPOINTS
+from beedis import datadis, ENDPOINTS
 ```

 - connect using dadadis credentials